 UKWIR was set up by the UK water industry in 1993 to provide a framework for the procurement of a common research programme for UK water operators on 'one voice' issues.
-UKWIR's members comprise 20 water and sewerage undertakers in England, Wales, Scotland, Northern Ireland and the Republic of Ireland.
+UKWIR's members comprise 19 water and sewerage undertakers in England, Wales, Scotland, Northern Ireland, the Republic of Ireland and Irish Water.

 The majority of work is put out to open tender to a wide range of contractors, academic institutions and other organisations in the UK and overseas.
 Project management is undertaken by both the water industry's R&D departments and by individuals employed by UKWIR.